RenneLab/hybkit/docs/source/about.rst

       * Added error checking / catching to HybFoldIter
-      * Removed Target-Region Analysis and associated files due to lack of archival database information, pending furure development
+      * Removed Target-Region Analysis and associated files due to lack of archival database information, pending future development
       * Added "dynamic" seq_type to FoldRecord for non-identical fold/hybrid sequence handling
-      * Added shell implementation to all example pipelines
+      * Added shell implementation to all example analyses
       * Remove support for Python3.6, Python3.7
       * Migrate to CircleCI for CI/CD
       * Added Pytest unit testing integrated with CircleCI